-Tools to Make Transforming Monoliths into Microservices Easier
+Tools to Make the Transformation from Monolith to Microservices Easier

 The choice to move on from outdated legacy software is by no means a small feat.
 And yet, in many cases it’s essential.
 According to a 2022 survey, 79% of IT leaders find themselves held back in their digital transformation processes by outdated technology.
 Whether you want to move to modularized versions of monoliths or microservices, the best time to start is now.
+The migration process begins with assessing your existing architecture as the starting point for transformation.
 If you decide that cloud-based microservices is best for your organization, here’s how you can transform your monoliths into microservices.

 Instead, you need a strategic and comprehensive process that addresses how to transform monoliths to microservices.
+Initial planning is crucial before starting the transformation, as it helps establish migration patterns and strategies for a successful transition.
 That process, in turn, relies in large part on the right tools to help you succeed.

 So let’s get started.
-In this guide, we’ll cover both the basics of a monolith to microservices transformation and the tools that can help with that process — including some tips on how to select a tool that is specifically designed to help your transformation succeed.
+In this guide, we’ll cover both the basics of a monolith-to-microservices transformation and the tools that can help with that process — including some tips on how to select a tool specifically designed to help your transformation succeed.

 Designed as a solitary, internally focused system, monolith architecture includes everything the user needs—from a database to interfaces.
 But it also lacks flexibility, which can make microservices a more attractive option for smaller teams moving to more agile alternatives.
 But of course, unless you’re starting from scratch, you cannot simply turn the page to this more dynamic environment.
 Instead, you need to know how to transform monoliths to microservices.